sigmdel/lazmacropad/README.md

 $ sudo updatedb
 ```

 > Note: it appears some have been installing the development package `libxtst-dev` in a bid to add the missing symbolic link, but there is no need for that.
+Also, it was not necessary to install the symbolic link in Mint 21.

 Chances are the program will work, but when a macro is pasted an unending sequence of key down events could be generated in some older distributions.
 Those virtual events will continue until a key on the physical keyboard is pressed.
 As it happens, Mint 20.1 released in January 2021 (an LTS version valid until 2025) is on those *older* distributions.
 The solution to that problem is to change the type of the `is_press` argument in the `XTestFakeKeyEvent` function to `Boolean32` instead of `Boolean`.
 The function is in the file `$(lazarus)/components/mouseandkeyinput/xkeyinput.pas`.
 The problem and solution were provided by bytesbites in an August 16, 2016 [forum post](https://forum.lazarus.freepascal.org/index.php/topic,33719.msg218852.html#msg218852).
 See issues [27819](https://gitlab.com/freepascal.org/lazarus/lazarus/-/issues/27819) and [39964](https://gitlab.com/freepascal.org/lazarus/lazarus/-/issues/39964) in the Lazarus Gitlab repository.